Transcript

 Confirm absence of pregnancy in females of reproductive potential prior to initiation of CAMZYOS.
 Advise females of reproductive potential to use effective contraception during treatment with CAMZYOS and for 4 months after the last dose.
 Use of CAMZYOS may reduce the effectiveness of CHCs.
 Advise patients using CHCs to use an alternative contraceptive method or add nonhormonal contraception.

-Please see U.S. Full Prescribing Information, including Boxed WARNING, and Medication Guide.
+Please see US Full Prescribing Information, including Boxed WARNING, in the additional content on this page.

 © 2023 MyoKardia, Inc., a Bristol-Myers Squibb company.